knife-zero/knife-zero.github.io/index.md

 ## Which tool should I use?

 If you just want to apply the recipe to the remote node, you can choose `chef-run`.
-It is included in the official tool set [Chef Workstation] (https://www.chef.sh/docs/chef-workstation/getting-started/).
+It is included in the official tool set [Chef Workstation](https://www.chef.sh/docs/chef-workstation/getting-started/).

 - [chef-run Guide](https://www.chef.sh/docs/chef-workstation/chef-run-users-guide/)